BC Mortgage Stress Test (OSFI B-20)

 What can I do if I fail the stress test?

-Several paths: (1) increase down payment to reduce loan amount; (2) lengthen amortization (up to 30 years if FTHB or buying new construction per the Dec 15, 2024 reforms); (3) lower the purchase price; (4) reduce other debts to improve debt-service ratios; (5) add a co-signer who passes; (6) move to a non-federally-regulated lender (provincial credit union or private lender) — with the caveat that BC credit unions usually apply the test voluntarily, and private lenders typically charge meaningfully higher rates.
-The 30-year amortization on FTHB / new construction is the highest-leverage move for most buyers; talk to a mortgage broker before assuming a path.
+Several paths: (1) increase down payment to reduce loan amount; (2) lengthen amortization (up to 30 years for first-time buyers or buyers of new construction, per the Dec 15, 2024 reforms); (3) lower the purchase price; (4) reduce other debts to improve debt-service ratios; (5) add a co-signer who passes; (6) move to a non-federally-regulated lender (provincial credit union or private lender) — with the caveat that BC credit unions usually apply the test voluntarily, and private lenders typically charge meaningfully higher rates.
+For most buyers who qualify for it, the 30-year amortization is the move that helps most; talk to a mortgage broker before assuming a path.

 Will the stress test ever be eased?